fan2/mkdocs/docs/blog/posts/cs/struct-alignment.md

 In this case, as on many machines, `sizeof(Readout)` is 12, and not 6 as one would naively expect from simply adding the sizes of the individual members.

-You can minimize wasted space by simply ordering members by size (*largest member ﬁrst*).
+You can minimize wasted space by simply ordering members by size (*largest member first*).
 For example:

 ```c
 struct Readout {